Commazero/modulus-check/README.md

 ```

 ## Release
+Run the below command and commit to `master` branch
 ```sh
 npm version [<newversion> | major | minor | patch] -m "Release %s"
 ```
+Head to circelci and trigger a new pipeline with parameter `release: true`

 ## License
 MIT